Vizzuality/playbook/dress-code/index.md

-Camel color is forbidden
+Camel color is forbidden.

-Flip-flops are forbidden
+Flip-flops are forbidden.

-Black is highly recommended
+Black is highly recommended.